team-telnyx/demo-conference-node/README.md

 3. maintain a participant list
 4. greet the new participants before place them on the conference room
 5. put the first participant automatically on hold
-6. put a participant on-hold everytime he's the only participant on the conference room
+6. put a participant on-hold every-time he's the only participant on the conference room
-7. un-hold the unique participant on the conference room when the seccond arrives
+7. un-hold the unique participant on the conference room when the second arrives
 8. allow remote commands to list participants, force hold/unhold, force mute/unmute, force participant push